Last Updated : May 8 2007: freq.ques,v 1.18

 Q14.
 Does this project have an IEEE Project number ?

-Firstly, if the point can be described concisely with specific actions to remedy, then the recommended solution is to file an aardvark that will then be considered at the review meeting.
+Firstly, if the point can be described concisely with specific actions to remedy, then the recommended solution is to file a mantis bug that will then be considered at the review meeting.

 It is also possible to contact the chair to arrange an agenda slot for the review meeting where you can teleconference in with the review group.